yilserkan/Unity-Programming-Patterns/README.md

 ### Open Closed
 Every class should be open for extensions but closed to modificiations.

+### Liskov Substitution
+A class which inherits from another class should be able to be used as if it were the base class.

+### Interface Segration
+A class should not depend on interfaces that they don't use.
+The interfaces should be seperated in a logical way.

+### Dependency Inversion
+Reduces dependency of high level classes on low level classes by using interfaces.

 ## Interface
 An Interface is kind of a contract.
 It has set of methods, properties and other members that a target class must implement.